NeoGeographyToolkit/StereoPipeline/docs/tools/multi_stereo.rst

     Options to pass to ``voxblox_mesh`` for mesh generation.
 --undistorted_crop_win <string (default: "")>
-    The dimensions of the central image region to keep after undistorting an image and before using it in stereo.
+    The dimensions of the central image region to keep after the internal undistortion step and before using it in stereo.
 Normally 85% - 90% of distorted (actual) image dimensions would do.
 Suggested the Astrobee images:
     sci_cam: '1250 1000' nav_cam: '1100 776'. haz_cam: '250 200'.
 --first_step <string (default: "stereo")>
     Let the first step run by this tool be one of: